 - Be considerate of other patients and hospital employees.

-- See that payment of charges for your health care services is paid as promptly as possible.
+See that payment of charges for your health care services are paid as promptly as possible.
 If a third party is paying these charges, you can assist the payment process by providing complete and correct financial and insurance information.

-- An issue can be addressed most promptly by speaking with your nurse or another health care professional involved in your care.
+An issue can be addressed most promptly by speaking with your nurse or another health care professional involved in your care.
 However, if you feel an issue is not being addressed appropriately, or if you need additional assistance, please call the House Supervisor which is available 24 hours a day, 7 days a week, at ext.
 1788.
 If you are calling from outside the hospital, dial (469)698-1000.

 If you feel that your issue is not being resolved or addressed satisfactorily by the Hospital you may contact:

 Texas Department of State Health Services Health Facility Compliance Division

 1100 West 49th Street, Austin, Texas 78756 or by phone 1-888-973-0022

 Patients may also contact The Joint Commission:

 MAIL: Office of Quality and Patient Safety, One Renaissance Boulevard, Oakbrook Terrace, Illinois 60181